The Dating Photo

 I like to blend a touch of beauty (sensitivity, really) into the online world of dating.
 By focusing on the backdrop more than the profile, I can speak without talking: I am deep.
 I am solitary.
 Most importantly, I am free.

 At first I was discouraged.
 Nobody was responding to me.
-There were no dates and in their absence, my photos began to multiply.
-Spawns from the nature photo developed Athletic Photo and Travel Photo.
+When there were zero dates in two months my resolution began to multiply.
+Spawns from the nature photo developed “athletic photo” and “travel photo”.
 These slightly different images said things like “I am sophisticated, but still know how to shoot a bow and arrow through a campground.”

 I wrote to the other photos using as little words as possible.
 An emoticon.
 A winky.
 No, not a winky: a face with devil horns.